w3c/cogai/demos/nlp/README.md

 * To clarify how  information is handled at different stages of the pipeline
 * To gather statistics from natural language understanding (competence) that can then be applied to natural language generation (performance)
 * To incrementally generate the semantic graph concurrently with syntactic processing
-* To gather information on previously unknown words
+* To gather information on previously unknown words and mimic how children learn language

 That is rather a lot of goals to fulfil, and the demos will need to focus on just a few initially, and gradually work towards fulfilling the rest of them!